OscarGVelasco/ClusterFoldSimilarity/README.md

 Comparing single-cell data across different datasets, samples and batches has demonstrated to be challenging. `ClusterFoldSimilarity` aims to solve the complexity of comparing different single-cell data by calculating similarity scores between clusters (or user-defined groups) from two or more single-cell experiments.
 It does it by finding similar fold-change patterns across cell groups with a common set of features (e.g. genes).
 It also reports the top genes that contributed the most to the similarity value, acting as a feature selection tool.

 `ClusterFoldSimilarity` can be used with single-cell RNA-Seq data, single-cell ATAC-Seq data, or more broadly, with continuous numerical data that shows signal changes across a set of common features from different groups.
-It is compatible with the most used single-cell objects: `r Biocpkg("Seurat")` and `r Biocpkg("SingleCellExperiment")`.
+It is compatible with the most used R single-cell objects: `Seurat` and `SingleCellExperiment`.

 The output is a table that contains the similarity values for each pair of clusters from all datasets. `ClusterFoldSimilarity` also includes various plotting functions to help visualize the similarity scores.